Hahnnz/Applied_Social_Network_Analysis_in_Python/README.md

 # [Coursera](https://www.coursera.org/learn/python-social-network-analysis) : Applied Social Network Analysis in Python

-This repository is what I studied and python3 codes of network(graph) anlysis that is shown on coursera lectures.
+This repository is summary of what I studied and python3 codes of network(graph) anlysis that is shown on coursera lectures.

-Usually the codes focus on graph visualization using `NetworkX v2.4`
+Usually the codes focus on graph visualization using `NetworkX v2.4` and `graphViz` maybe...

 ## About this Course